Updated June 30, 2026.

 Perth

-In Perth, the hub of activity is Conlon Farm Recreation Park, starting at 3:30pm.
-Enjoy an OPP canine unit demonstration (subject to OPP availability), the farm’s splash pad, a magic show, cupcakes, face painting, a canteen and live music.
+In Perth, the hub of activity is Conlon Farm Recreation Complex.
+The canteen, splash pad and playground will be open all day, with the added Canada Day fun starting at 4pm.
+Enjoy a magic show, face painting, kids’ crafts and games, and live music.
 Fireworks at 10pm.

 Smiths Falls

-The Canada Day celebrations in Smiths Falls are taking place in Lower Reach Park (Old Slys Road), beginning at 11am.
-They include a food and vendors market, a bike parade, a magic show, a trampoline show, face painting, inflatables and live music.
-Fireworks at 9:30pm.
+Canada Day celebrations in Smiths Falls are taking place in Lower Reach Park (Old Slys Road), beginning at 11am.
+They include a food and vendors market, a bike parade, a sensory play area, a zipline, a Canada Day Idol competition, a beer garden and live music.
+Note that Smiths Falls is also hosting its monthly Bike Night on Canada Day.
+Fireworks at dusk.

 Merrickville

-Merrickville’s Canada Day activities include a parade starting at 11am, followed by a cake cutting, a barbecue lunch and live music at Blockhouse Park (279 St. Lawrence Street) until 4pm.
+Merrickville’s Canada Day activities include a parade starting at Hilltop Manor at 11am, followed by a cake cutting, a barbecue lunch and live music at Blockhouse Park (279 St. Lawrence Street) until 4pm.

 Westport